Mc-Zen/zero/src/accessibility.typ

 // How to form the plural of a constituent unit.
 For each language, this should
 // be a function that takes a unit symbol string, e.g. "Hz",
 // and a float `count` which is assumed to be of some plural amount,
 // and a bool `is-in-denom` that specifies whether the unit is placed in the denominator.
 #let pluralize = (
   en: (unit, count, is-in-denom) => {
     let singular = units.en.at(unit)
-    if unit in ("lx", "Hz", "S") {
+    if unit in ("lx", "Hz", "S", "%", "‰") {
       return singular
     }
     if unit == sym.degree + "C" {